 All RBWO providers who serve youth ages 14 years and up must incorporate independent living skills into their services.
 These "soft skills" may be achieved through regular and natural opportunities in family foster care or congregate care (e.g., helping with chores, cooking meals, etc.), through classes or workshops and / or participation in a county or regional Independent Living program through an Independent Living Specialist (ILS).
 Regardless of the administering entity (i.e., child-placing agency, residential facility or DFCS foster home), youth must be provided opportunities to learn the skills they need to live independently.
 These skills, at a minimum, may include: preparing meals; doing laundry; cleaning the home; living cooperatively with other housemates or neighbors; maintaining employment; paying bills; handling finances in general; washing and ironing; using public transportation; handling basic maintenance, simple repairs; creating and maintaining order in a living space; and training in basic first aid.
-Regardless of the skills being taught, the skills must be tailored to a youth's current level of functioning.
-Additional skills may be introduced as a youth progresses, achieves success in the minimum skills, and desires to learn more advanced skills.
+Regardless of the skills may be introduced as a youth progresses, achieves success in the minimum skills, and desires to learn more advanced skills.